tendai22/dpans94_ja/app.md

 ### A.5.1 ANS Forth systems

-Section 5.1 defines the criteria that a system must meet in order to justify the label “ANS Forth System”.
-Briefly, the minimum requirement is that the system must “implement” the Core word set.
+Section 5.1 defines the criteria that a system must meet in order to justify the label "ANS Forth System".
+Briefly, the minimum requirement is that the system must "implement" the Core word set.
 There are several  ways in which this requirement may be met.
 The most obvious is that all Core words may be in a pre-compiled kernel.
 This is not the only way of satisfying the requirement, however.
 For example, some  words may be provided in source blocks or files with instructions explaining how to add them to the system  if they are needed.
 So long as the words are provided in such a way that the user can obtain access to them  with a clear and straightforward procedure, they may be considered to be present.

 A Forth cross-compiler has many characteristics in common with an ANS Forth System, in that both use  similar compiling tools to process a program.
 However, in order to fully specify an ANS Forth cross  compiler it would be necessary to address complex issues dealing with compilation and execution semantics  in both host and target environments as well as ROMability issues.
 The level of effort to do this properly  has proved to be impractical at this time.
 As a result, although it may be possible for a Forth cross-compiler  to correctly prepare an ANS Forth program for execution in a target environment, it is inappropriate for a  cross-compiler to be labeled an ANS Forth System.